 The grant provides funding to organizations that work with people who are high risk for lead exposure by conducting education, outreach, testing, and remediation in the Portland community.
-The program doesn’t just focus on hazards from lead-in-water but all hazards posed by lead.
+The program doesn’t just focus on hazards from lead in water but all hazards posed by lead.
 In Portland, the most common source of lead exposure is from lead-based paint.

 The LHRP was developed in coordination with state and local public health agencies to comply with the federal Lead and Copper Rule.
 The Portland Water Bureau anticipates this is the last funding cycle for this program, see more information on the application.

 Who can apply?